What is IT Maintenance, and why is it important? | Microbyte

 IT maintenance keeps your business productive

+A poorly performing system can cost you money every day.
+Regular maintenance practices help a slow system optimise its network performance.
 Regular maintenance for your IT system doesn’t just keep it working, it keeps it working well.
-And then you and your team can focus on doing business, rather than wrestling with IT.
+This role in ensuring business continuity means you and your team can focus on doing business, rather than wrestling with IT issues that could be avoided.

 FAQ